-TALL Change: A Team Approach to Learning and Leading Change (SF)
+TALL Change: A Team Approach to Learning and Leading Change (Bay Area)

 This ongoing program is designed to support teams from schools as they develop and plan an instructional change effort at their school.
 Over the course of four sessions, participants will be coached as they move their projects forward and will develop leadership and change-management skills to increase their success.

 Why TALL Change?
 As schools design and implement instructional change efforts, internal adaptation and innovation are essential.
 Teachers are of course critical in the process of initiating, designing, and leading change, and collaborative or team approaches to change have been shown to generate the most effective results.
 This program is designed to provide the scaffolding for groups to work together in a professional setting to achieve their goals.

 What happens in TALL Change?
 TALL Change focuses on supporting a particular team-led instructional change effort at a school, while building the capacity of team members (teachers, administrators) to help lead further change efforts.
 Teams will learn the fundamentals of change management and use elements of the design thinking process as they develop their work and plans.

 The program is designed with a careful balance of:

 - Learning about the change process and developing leadership skills, and